-In Switzerland and the Netherlands, a Virtual Asset Service Provider (VASP)—any financial intermediary dealing with crypto assets such as Bitcoin—is legally obliged to require proof of ownership of a customer's wallet address before withdrawals and deposits can be made.
+In Switzerland a Virtual Asset Service Provider (VASP)—any financial intermediary dealing with crypto assets such as Bitcoin—is legally obliged to require proof of ownership of a customer's wallet address before withdrawals and deposits can be made.
 AOPP is a simple and automated solution for providing proof of ownership of an external wallet's address.

 As of August 2019, Swiss VASPs are obliged to require proof of ownership of a wallet address for withdrawals and deposits to the non-custodial wallets of their customers.